RongZheng830/PiGo.github.io/backup/Week1.md

 ## visual cruise test
 In the visual cruise test, it was found in the program interface that the camera could accurately identify and outline the black area,.
 ## McNamee Wheel Omnidirectional Movement Test
 Pressure testing under constant-speed linear motion revealed cumulative lateral deviation.
-To enhance tracking precision, OpenCV-based real-time image processing was implemented to detect trajectory lines, and PID-controlled wheel torque allocation was employed to optimize trajectory correction, achieving an 89.7% reduction in lateral deviation.。</description><guid isPermaLink="true">https://RongZheng830.github.io/PiGo.github.io/post/Week1.html</guid><pubDate>Mon, 03 Feb 2025 20:13:01 +0000</pubDate></item></channel></rss>
+To enhance tracking precision, OpenCV-based real-time image processing was implemented to detect trajectory lines, and PID-controlled wheel torque allocation was employed to optimize trajectory correction, achieving an 89.7% reduction in lateral deviation.